justfalter/badgesniff/README.md

 ## Hardware required

+#### REMOVE THE BATTERY BEFORE DOING ANY OF THIS STUFF

+Seriously.
+You don't want exploding batteries, or chips.
+One power-source at a time!

 #### Serial TTL interface
 I used a buspirate for this, but any FTDI-based USB-TTL Serial interface will do.